What does carbon neutral mean?

 Again, 100% carbon neutrality is an annual goal.
 Our ability to meet electricity demand with carbon free supply on a daily basis depends on factors such as the amount of available sunshine, wind, and hydroelectric power.
 In a dry year and/or on a cloudy day, renewable and hydroelectric energy supply may be insufficient to meet demand.
 On those days CPAU may have to buy market power from the grid, which includes unspecified sources that could be carbon-emitting generation facilities.
 On other days, CPAU has excess renewable and hydroelectric supply and sells the surplus energy to the market, replacing carbon-emitting generation and reducing emissions of greenhouse gases (GHGs) into the atmosphere.

-Over the course of one year, if the number of megawatt-hours of electrical energy that Palo Altans use is matched by an equivalent number of megawatt-hours of energy purchased from CPAU’s contracted renewable and hydroelectric generating sources, then our electricity is carbon neutral.
-This is likely in an average or high rainfall year, but in a dry year with low hydroelectric generation CPAU’s contracted sources may not provide enough non-carbon-emitting energy to achieve carbon neutrality.
-In that case, CPAU would purchase Renewable Energy Certificates, or RECs, which are equivalent to the environmental attributes of renewable energy, to ensure that 100% of our electricity demand is matched by renewable or hydroelectric supply and is carbon neutral.
+Over the course of one year, Palo Alto achieves carbon neutral electricity by matching the number of megawatt-hours of electrical energy that Palo Altans use with an equal number of megawatt-hours of energy purchased from CPAU’s contracted renewable and hydroelectric generating sources This is likely in an average or high rainfall year, but in a dry year with low hydroelectric generation CPAU’s contracted sources may not provide enough non-carbon-emitting energy to achieve carbon neutrality.
+In that case, CPAU would purchase Renewable Energy Certificates, or RECs, which are equal to the environmental attributes of renewable energy, to ensure that 100% of our electricity demand is matched by renewable or hydroelectric supply and is carbon neutral.
 View an EPA video explaining RECs here.

 What is carbon neutral natural gas?